 Women in arbitration (2017).

-F. Organizing the largest moot in the CIS on online arbitration.
+E. Organizing the largest moot in the CIS on online arbitration.
 In 2016 26 teams took part in the contest, while in 2017 already 44 teams from 20 cities of Russia and Belarus took place in the competition.

-H. Establishing the electronic library on arbitration and preparation of the Commentary to the Russian Arbitration Laws.
+F. Establishing the electronic library on arbitration and preparation of the Commentary to the Russian Arbitration Laws.

-I. Publishing the RAA Annual Reports.
+G. Publishing the Arbitration Association Annual Reports.

-J. Education programs for arbitrators, mediators and parties` representatives in the international arbitration.
+H. Education programs for arbitrators, mediators and parties` representatives in the international arbitration.

-I. Establishing the RAA database of arbitrators.
+I. Establishing the Arbitration Association database of arbitrators.